 If you’ve been injured at work, you need an experienced Florida workers’ compensation lawyer on your side from the start.
 A Florida workers’ compensation attorney can help you navigate the workers’ compensation claims process so you don’t have to worry about whether you’re making any critical mistakes.

-Contact Scott J. Sternberg & Associates, P.A. online or at (561) 687-5660 today for a free consultation.
+Contact Sternberg / Forsythe, P.A. online or at (561) 687-5660 today for a free consultation.
 We offer evening and weekend appointments in our offices in Palm Beach County, Martin County, and Orlando.